serbaugon/VariantCalling/README.md

 # Genetic characterization with Whole Genome Sequencing of Parkinson's disease patients

 These scripts were developed for the genetic characterization of Parkinson's disease (PD) patients using short-read WGS.
 The aim is to identify single nucleotide variants (SNVs), structural variants (SVs) and copy number variation (CNVs), extract relevant information from them and perform diverse plots.
+For a better understanding of the steps and tools used you can take a look at the [workflow](#4-workflow).

-Within each script there is information about the function of each one, as well as the parameters and filters used.
+Within each script there is information about the functions of each one, as well as the parameters and filters used.